Encouraging student engagement

 For further information about how the University and The SU Bath support SSLCs, see our Code of Practice QA48.

-You can encourage your students to become 'change champions'.
+You can encourage your students to take the lead on a Student Change Project to improve or fill a gap in provision, and make some of the changes suggested in student feedback.
 This scheme gives students the opportunity to run a self-contained project to directly impact change at the University.

-If you would like to promote the scheme to your students, please direct them to www.thesubath.com/change-champions where they can find out more.
+If you would like to promote the scheme to your students, please direct them to our Student Change Projects web page where they can find out more.

-Student surveys for the 2017/18 academic year will be open for 12 weeks from Monday 5 February until Monday 30 April 2018.
-Find out more about the 2018 survey campaign.
+Student surveys for the 2022/23 academic year were open from February until May 2023 but are now closed.
+Find out more about the 2023 survey campaign.

 Each year the University asks all students to provide feedback about the student experience.
 Surveys are organised during the second semester.
 Students are asked to complete the relevant survey for their level and year of study: